wisemuffin/nsw-doe-data-stack-in-a-box/README.md

     - change tracking
   - demo insights for operation observability allow all of us to understand and optimise reliability, cost and freshness

-- dagster ml example
-  - do a lgoistic regression example too. follow along with https://github.com/Avaiga/demo-churn-classification/blob/develop/src/algos/algos.py
-  - also create functions and assets e.g. for pre process, train test split of data,  fit, model evaluation
-  - example of ml pipeline for churn: via `taipy`: https://github.com/Avaiga/demo-churn-classification/tree/develop?tab=readme-ov-file already seen its lineage

 ### 🧱 Blocked
 - 🧱 migrate to new cese data hub - links still going to https://data.cese.nsw.gov.au
-- Motherduck upgrade to 0.10.X eta end of April
-  - waiting on motherduck to 0.10.0 to get sql tools to work & backwards compatability of duckdb versions
-  - backwards compatability
-  - evidence can then point to production and can serve and CICD so everyone can see the results.
 - evidence build site and host on static site (need to wait for mother duck)
   - [fixed] currently getting heap out of memory error.
 [Issue raised](https://github.com/evidence-dev/evidence/issues/1507)
   - note when deploying to evidence cloud need to put relative path as `/reports`